ralseghayer/ralseghayer.github.io/content/testimonals.md

 +++
-title = "Anonymized Students' Reviews"
+title = "Anonymized Testimonials"
 +++

-## Selected Anonymized Students' Reviews
+## Selected Testimonials

 > "He is ready to help anytime.
 He was very patient and explained very clearly.
 Helped me to understand the material.
 Answered to all my questions.
-Very professional!!!" **~CS1555 student**
+Very professional!!!" **~[CS1555(https://db.cs.pitt.edu/courses/cs1555/22-2/index.html)] student**

 > "Took the time to show us actual SQL code and run it to show what it does.
 He was always such a pleasant person to be around and would do all that he could to help.
 If he taught any classes, I would take them with him, because he explains things very clearly.
 He is likely the reason why I understood what I did in the class." **~CS1555 student**